pavelraiden/noktvrn_ai_artist/docs/project_context.md

 6. Addition of scalability and monitoring documentation
 7. Reorganization of scripts directory into logical subdirectories
 8. Addition of GitHub Actions workflow configuration
+9. Implementation of enhanced Audio Analysis System with BPM and key detection
+10. Development of country-based trend analysis system
+11. Implementation of adaptive artist evolution based on trend analysis
+12. Creation of country profiles database for market-specific data
+13. Integration with Suno, Pixabay, and Pexels APIs

 ## Next Steps
 The immediate next steps for the project are: